I’ve stayed in countless hotels in China over the years.

 But booking apps that have hundreds of options can be better than booking directly through a hotel because of all the discounts you can get.

-No one I know in China books directly through the hotel.
+No one I know in China books directly through the hotel, but that’s not to say you can’t.

 Psst!
 A quick travel tip